slaghuis/lander/README.md

 Some camera node is needed to publish the sensor_msgs/msg/image message to detect Aruco Markers on.
 A simple option is [Camera Lite](https://github.com/slaghuis/camera_lite.git).
 Camera lite describes the installation of OpenVC that is needed to detect the Aruco markers.

 # Warning
 This code is being tested.
 It has not flown.
+(December 2021)